lynhmochi/NurseSchedulingGA/README.md

 # NurseSchedulingGA

+This problem was derived from a ModelAI assignment by Chris Brooks, University of San Francisco

 GOAL: assessing what effect different genetic operators have on your evolved schedules

-SETUP: given our earlier constraints and Chromo paramter values
+SETUP: given constraints and Chromo paramter values

 ***